|

 Right of Refusal:

 ArchaeoSpain reserves the right to refuse an applicant’s selection.
 This is a rare occurrence and is most likely due to a person’s inability to meet health requirements or in the interest of group compatibility.
-Once in the field, the program director and ArchaeoSpain reserve the right to send a student away from the program should that person’s behaviour compromise the safety, research objectives and general performance of the group, or violate Spanish laws, regulations or customs.
+Once in the field, the program director and ArchaeoSpain reserve the right to send a student away from the program should that person’s behavior compromise the safety, research objectives and general performance of the group, or violate Spanish laws, regulations or customs.

 ArchaeoSpain reserves the right to refuse an applicant’s selection.
 This is a rare occurrence and is most likely due to a person’s inability to meet health requirements or in the interest of group compatibility.
-Once in the field, the program director and ArchaeoSpain reserve the right to send a student away from the program should that person’s behaviour compromise the safety, research objectives and general performance of the group, or violate Spanish laws, regulations or customs.
+Once in the field, the program director and ArchaeoSpain reserve the right to send a student away from the program should that person’s behavior compromise the safety, research objectives and general performance of the group, or violate Spanish laws, regulations or customs.

 the staff